fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

 A> The `W` notation is short for "witness".
 This syntax will be much simpler in
-A> scala 2.13, which has support for *literal types*:
+A> Scala 2.13, which has support for *literal types*:
 A>
 A> {lang="text"}
 A> ~~~~~~~~